Single-Leg Wall Sit Test

 purpose: to measure the strength endurance of the lower body, particularly the quadriceps muscle group.

-- equipment required: smooth wall and a stopwatch
+equipment required: flat non-slip floor, smooth wall and a stopwatch.

-- procedure: Stand comfortably with feet approximately shoulder width apart, with your back against a smooth vertical wall.
+procedure: Stand comfortably with feet approximately shoulder width apart, with your back against a smooth vertical wall.
 Slowly slide your back down the wall to assume a position with both your knees and hips at a 90° angle.
+Move the feet position if required.
 The timing starts when one foot is lifted off the ground and is stopped when the subject cannot maintain the position and the foot is returned to the ground.
 After a period of rest, the other leg is tested.

 |very poor||< 25||< 20|

 comments: it is best to let the arms hang by your side, or crossed over your chest.
 The hands may not be used to assist holding the leg up or bracing against the wall.

 advantages: This test requires minimal equipment and can be conducted with large groups all at once

 variations / alternatives: there is a similar wall squat test performed with both legs on the ground.
 Some procedures position the lifted leg differently, such as requiring the leg to be held out straight, or placed on top of the support leg.